tandregbg/deep-thought-trillian/README.md

 Enter: API endpoint, username, password, folder to monitor
 Done!
 Files are now uploaded automatically.

+**⚠️ IMPORTANT**: Only NEW files added after installation will be uploaded.
+Existing files in the folder are NOT uploaded (prevents duplicates and API overload).

 ### Local File Organization
 ```bash
 ./deep-thought-trillian.sh --install-local